Murayama Statement: Other nations

-Actions by Succeeding Prime Ministers in Japan
+Actions by succeeding Prime Ministers of Japan

 The Koizumi Statement (2005)

-Former PM Junichiro Koizumi issued an additional statement on August 5th 2005 regarding Japan's 20th century militarism during his time in office from 2001 to 2006.
-Nations such as China and South Korea repeatedly warned that attempts to avoid explicit apologies that would jeopardize diplomatic ties.
+Former PM Junichiro Koizumi issued an additional statement on August 5, 2005, regarding Japan's 20th century militarism during his time in office from 2001 to 2006.
+Nations such as China and South Korea repeatedly warned that attempts to avoid explicit apologies would jeopardize diplomatic ties.

-In the statement he says: “[I]n the past, Japan, through its colonial rule and aggression, caused tremendous damage and suffering to the people of many countries, particularly to those of Asian nations.
+In the statement he says: "[I]n the past, Japan, through its colonial rule and aggression, caused tremendous damage and suffering to the people of many countries, particularly to those of Asian nations.
 Sincerely facing these facts of history, I once again express my feelings of deep remorse and heartfelt apology, and also express the feelings of mourning for all victims, both at home and abroad, in the war.
-I am determined not to allow the lessons of that horrible war to erode, and to contribute to the peace and prosperity of the world without ever again waging a war...”
+I am determined not to allow the lessons of that horrible war to erode, and to contribute to the peace and prosperity of the world without ever again waging a war..."

 Like the Murayama Statement, Koizumi explicitly employed terms such as "colonial rule", "aggression" and "deep remorse".
 In the context of reconciliation within the region though, Koizumi's repeated visits to the controversial Yasukuni Shrine led to a worsening of relations with Japan's neighbours.
 Yasukuni Shrine honors 2.5 million Japanese war dead from the period between 1868 and 1954, including fourteen convicted Class A war criminals.
 Visits to the Shrine by serving members of the Japanese government, even in a private capacity, have attracted significant criticism from both China and South Korea.